Alternatives Guide

 5. B-Rhymes: Best slant-rhyme lookup site

 The cleanest fix for Rhymer's Block's inconsistent slant detection.
-The web site is alive in 2026 and the iOS app saw an update in January.
+As of early 2026 the web site is alive and the iOS app is still listed; check the App Store for its latest update.

 The catch: lookup-only, no editor, no syllable counting, no slang map.
 Same tab-switching tax as RhymeZone, just narrower and more accurate on slant pairs.